 But high cholesterol, eczema, or hypertension may not affect your ability to work, even if severe, so they probably shouldn’t be included.

-It’s important that you only include health conditions on your application if a doctor has diagnosed them and you’re being actively treated for them.
+It’s important that you include only health conditions on your application if a doctor has diagnosed them and you’re actively being treated for them.
 Your doctor can’t determine eligibility for disability benefits, but the SSA will check whether you’re treating your condition.
 The SSA might think you aren’t seriously trying to work and deny your application if you aren't.

 When you describe mental and physical symptoms, include your current treatment plan and describe your symptoms as they exist with that treatment.